hanifs/AWS-CloudFormation-Sample-Templates/README.md

 # AWS-CloudFormation-Sample-Templates
 Feel free to use these sample templates.
 If you notice any inconsistencies or if you come across a better way of creating any of the resources, please comment or reach out to me.
 It's a great opportunity for me to learn as well.
 Before launching a template, always review the resources that it will create and the permissions it requires.
+**Warning** You might be charged/billed for some of the resources used in various templates.
+Before launching a tempalte, you should estimate the cost.
+I recommand using the templates for learning purposes rather then using in production scenarios.